mohamed-h-eng/Project_1-Linear-Equations-Solving/README.md

 ```

 #### `D xi`
-Prints the Cramer matrix with the RHS constants substituted into the column of variable `xi`.
+Prints the matrix with the RHS constants substituted into the column of variable `xi`.
 ```
 Input:  D x2
 Output:
 2 16 4
 1  8 1
 3 13 2
 ```

 #### `D_value`
-Prints the determinant of the coefficient matrix.
+Prints the determinant of the coefficient matrix, computed via Gaussian elimination.
 ```
 Input:  D_value
 Output: -11
 ```

 #### `solve`
-Computes and prints the value of each variable using Cramer's Rule.
-Prints `No Solution` if the determinant is 0.
+Solves the system using Gaussian elimination with back-substitution and prints each variable.
+Prints `No solution` if the determinant is 0.
 ```
 Input:  solve
 Output: